 - 2.1.
 The proposed action by the FSA relates to your conduct whilst acting as a Director of ICM Group Limited ("ICM / the Firm").
 This conduct, when considered by reference to the FSA's prescribed regulatory standards for individuals, is such that it appears to the FSA that you are not a fit and proper person and that the FSA should take the proposed action. - 2.2.
-In particular, you have not met the FSA's criteria for assessing fitness and propriety by your failure to comply with the FSA's rules and the Statements of Principle and Code of Conduct for Approved Persons ("APER") by: - your failure to act with due skill, care and diligence in carrying out controlled functions and in managing the business of ICM for which you were responsible, by failing to obtain Professional Indemnity Insurance ("PII") for ICM; - (2) your failure to ensure that the Firm's affairs were conducted soundly and prudently in respect of the FSA's Rules relating to client money.
-In particular you facilitated ICM in using the statutory trust account to run the day to day business of the Firm; - (3) your failure to ensure that ICM maintained adequate resources for the proper running and solvency of the firm; - (4) your failure to ensure that customer premiums were correctly passed on to an underwriter and that customers were therefore correctly placed on risk; - (5) your failure to ensure that risk transfer agreements between yourself and your intermediaries were in place and that customers who had purchased insurance with you were protected / placed on risk;
+In particular, you have not met the FSA's criteria for assessing fitness and propriety by your failure to comply with the FSA's rules and the Statements of Principle and Code of Conduct for Approved Persons ("APER") by: - (1) your failure to act with due skill, care and diligence in carrying out controlled functions and in managing the business of ICM for which you were responsible, by failing to obtain Professional Indemnity Insurance ("PII") for ICM and by failing to demonstrate competence in the business of general insurance; - (2) your failure to ensure that the Firm's affairs were conducted soundly and prudently in respect of the FSA's Rules relating to client money.
+In particular you were aware that ICM were using the statutory trust account to run the day to day business of the Firm; - your failure to ensure that ICM maintained adequate resources for the proper running and solvency of the firm; - (4) your failure to ensure that customer premiums were correctly passed on to an underwriter and that customers were therefore correctly placed on risk; - (5) your failure to ensure that risk transfer agreements between ICM and its intermediaries were in place and that customers who had purchased insurance with you were protected / placed on risk; and - (6) your failure as holder of a significant influence function to exercise due skill, care and diligence in managing ICM by failing to monitor client money reconciliations performed by a contractor.

-- (6) your failure to ensure that ICM was organised and controlled effectively in that you apportioned areas of responsibility to an individual who lacked experience and expertise in the insurance industry; and - (7) your failure as a holder of a significant influence function to exercise due skill, care and diligence in managing ICM by failing to monitor client money reconciliations performed by a contractor. - 2.3.
-As a result of the above failings, and in performing the Director and Apportionment and Oversight Controlled Functions on behalf of ICM, you have acted in a way which resulted in ICM breaching the FSA Principles for Business 3 (Management and Control), 4 (Financial Prudence), 6 (Customers' interests) and 10 (Clients assets'), and therefore failing to satisfy Threshold Conditions 4 (Adequate resources) and 5 (Suitability). - 2.4.
+- 2.3.
+As a result of the above failings, and in performing the Director Controlled Function on behalf of ICM, you have acted in a way which resulted in ICM breaching the FSA Principles for Business 3 (Management and Control), 4 (Financial Prudence), 6 (Customers' interests) and 10 (Clients assets'), and therefore failing to satisfy Threshold Conditions 4 (Adequate resources) and 5 (Suitability). - 2.4.
 The FSA has concluded by virtue of the matters referred to above that: - (1) You are not a fit and proper person; and - (2) having regard to its regulatory objectives, including the severity of the risk that you pose to consumers and to confidence in the market generally, it is necessary and desirable for the FSA to exercise its power to make the Prohibition Order against you.